harikas14/Pages/docs/MacSMug-PRIVACY_POLICY.md

 ### Local Processing Only
 - All data processing occurs locally on your Mac
-- No information is transmitted to MacSMug servers (we don't operate any servers)
+- No information is transmitted to SMugVault servers (we don't operate any servers)
 - No cloud storage or external databases are used for your personal data
 - Your photos are downloaded directly from SmugMug to your chosen local directories